 - Orange twist

-Fill rocks glass with ice.
+- Fill a rocks glass with ice.
 Add Lillet Blanc and then club soda.
 Stir to mix

 Amount Per Serving: Calories: 69Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 3mgCarbohydrates: 18gFiber: 3gSugar: 12gProtein: 1g